-A year in lockdown has inspired all sorts of creative outlets for horniness: People are having more phone sex, snapping artful nudes, and investing in vibrators.
+The 2020 lockdown inspired all sorts of creative outlets for horniness: People are still having more phone sex, snapping artful nudes, and investing in vibrators.
 So if you’ve always been curious about butt plugs, it’s never too late to explore new horizons.
 Experts agree that a butt plug can enhance your sex life solo or with a partner, as long as you’re patient and prepare properly.

 The most important rule is to go slowly.
 “It’s important to start small and use a lot of water-based lube (silicone can degrade your toys) so you’re not damaging anything,” says Gigi Engle, certified sexologist and author of All the F*cking Mistakes: A Guide to Sex, Love, and Life.
 “People think that because they can handle a big penis or dildo in other parts of their bodies that they can handle anything, but that’s not true.”

 Whether you’re new to anal penetration or not, it’s important to remember that it should never be painful.
 “Getting turned on first will help you relax,” says queer sex writer and influencer Molly-Margaret Johnson.
 “Masturbate or use a vibrator or your fingers to warm up your asshole.”
 She also recommends romancing yourself with ambience for deeper relaxation.
 “Have a glass of wine, smoke a little, light a candle, and turn on some sexy music.”

 Ty Mitchell, a gay adult entertainer and writer also known as “Probottom,” explains why butt plugs are so pleasurable.
 “It’s a sensation of fullness and a feeling of pressure that permeates the whole pelvic area that’s intense and good,” says Mitchell.
 “You just have to lean into it with a little bit of submission.”
 And if you’re hesitant about making a mess, don’t worry.
 “Sex is inherently messy, whether it’s emotionally messy or physically messy, and that’s what makes it amazing,” says Johnson.
 “Whether it’s shitting, squirting, sweating, cumming, or whatever, it’s just part of the deal.”